anyaharter97/notes/reference_virt_libvirt-dbus.md

 };
 typedef struct _virtDBusGDBusMethodTable virtDBusGDBusMethodTable;
 ```
 >The virtDBusGDBusPropertyTable is defining a struct.
 There is an instance of this struct for every interface (including connect).
 The table contains an entry for every property belonging to that interface.
-I have attempted to define a property as something with a corresponding method belonging to that interface which contains the word "Get" (e.g. "GetName") or "Is" (e.g. "IsActive") AND does not take any flag arguments

 ``` c
 struct _virtDBusGDBusPropertyTable {